orx365/rss-arch/colophon.md

 3. Let GitHub Actions handle the updates automatically.
 4. Use the raw URLs of the reformatted feeds in your RSS reader.

-This setup ensures a scalable and automated way to access paywalled RSS feeds reformatted for easier reading.
+This setup provides a scalable and automated method for maintaining RSS feeds with links directed through `archive.is`.